-Issuances of additional shares of Africa Energy (for example in the event the Company requires additional funds to finance further exploration, development and production activities, or to take advantage of unanticipated opportunities) including, but not limited to, the Company's Shares or some form of convertible debentures, will result in a dilution of the equity and voting interests of any persons who are shareholders of the Company.
+Issuances of additional Shares of Africa Energy (for example in the event the Company requires additional funds to finance further exploration, development and production activities, or to take advantage of unanticipated opportunities) including, but not limited to some form of convertible debentures, will result in a dilution of the equity and voting interests of any persons who are shareholders of the Company.
 Since the Company's capital needs depend on market conditions and other factors beyond its control, it cannot predict or estimate the amount, timing or nature of any such future offering of securities.

 On December 16, 2015, the Company executed a share purchase agreement to acquire all of the shares of Thombo, holding 34.5% participating interest and operatorship in Block 2B.
-The transaction closed on October 21, 2016, whereby the Company paid \$2.0 million less obligations outstanding at the effective date and issued 14.8 million new Shares of the Company to acquire all the shares of Thombo.
-The Company may also issue up to an additional 20 million shares of Africa Energy and to pay up to \$1.5 million in additional contingent cash and/or shares of Africa Energy, at the option of the Company, if certain milestones associated with the commercialization of Block 2B are achieved.
+The transaction closed on October 21, 2016, whereby the Company paid \$2.0 million less obligations outstanding at the effective date and issued 14.8 million new Africa Energy Shares to acquire all the shares of Thombo.
+The Company may issue up to an additional 20 million Africa Energy Shares and pay up to \$1.5 million in additional contingent cash and/or Africa Energy Shares, at the option of the Company, if certain milestones associated with the commercialization of Block 2B are achieved.